cg-stroj/hello-world-springboot/README.md

 # hello-world-springboot

-Minimal Java 21 + Spring Boot project that prints `Hello World`.
+Minimal Java 21 + Spring Boot project that prints `Hello World` only for test.

 ## Requirements